 195.22.4 The Degree of PhD

 Program Requirements

-The PhD program consists of a minimum of ★21-★24, depending on the area of specialization, a candidacy examination, and the preparation and defence of a thesis on an approved topic.
+The PhD program consists of a minimum of ★21-★24 depending on the area of specialization, a written comprehensive examination, a candidacy examination, and the preparation and defence of a thesis on an approved topic.
 Currently, PhD programs are offered in Counselling Psychology; School Psychology; Psychological Studies in Education; Measurement, Evaluation and Cognition; and Special Education.

 No language other than English is required.